 You may not even be consciously aware of it, but during the coldest days of winter, there’s comfort in hearing that “clicking” sound.
 You know the one; it’s the sound that indicates the thermostat has detected a decrease in the home’s temperature and has alerted the furnace’s control board to begin the ignition process so warm air will soon be circulating through the venting.

 But what if that warm air never seems to arrive?
 Now you’re on your knees with your palms held inches from the floor vent, hoping to feel at least a little heated air eking out.
-If you’re experiencing little-to-no heated air circulating through the home’s venting, it’s likely that some aspect of the furnace’s blower system has failed.
+If you’re experiencing little-to-no heated air circulating through the home’s venting, it’s likely that some furnace parts, such as some aspect of the furnace’s blower system has failed.

 How the furnace blower is supposed to work